kragen/peg-bootstrap/peg.md

 Here’s the whole thing,
 extracted from this document:

-    (in the output metacircular compiler-compiler)
+    # in the output metacircular compiler-compiler:
     sp <- ' ' / '\n' / '\t'.
     _  <- sp _ / .
     rule    <- n: name _ '<-'_ body: choice '.'_